OpenSecuritySummit/oss2020/content/tracks/CISO/ciso-add-value-to-a-business.md

-track        : "CISO and Risk Management" technology   : topics       :                    # for example ["GDPR"] featured     : "yes"                   # review with summit team "yes" when_day     : Wed
+track        : "CISO and Risk Management" technology   : topics       :                    # for example ["GDPR"] featured     : yes                   # review with summit team "yes" when_day     : Wed
 when_time    : PM-2
 room_layout  :                    #